Sup3Legacy/arlustre/README.md

 ## Prerequisites

 - `ocaml` and some other `opam` libraries to compile my custom fork of `heptagon` (available as a submodule).
-- `zig` version >= `0.8` (I use the `edge` channel from `snap`, i.e. `0.10.0-dev.2+ea913846c` as of writing).
+- `zig` version >= `0.8` (source available [on Github](https://github.com/ziglang/zig) or via some shady repackers s.a. `snap` or `flatpak` or through the AUR).
 Do note that Zig is still in pre-1.0 version so it tends to be not so stable now and then.
 If a strange behaviour is encountered, do try another (maybe more recent or more stable) release.
 - `screen`
 - `avrdude`
 - `avr-gcc` for the linking process